Measurement of Jet Production Cross Sections in Deep-inelastic ep Scattering at HERA: Summary

 The jets are reconstructed using the inclusive $k_T$ algorithm in the Breit frame and are required to have a minimum transverse momentum of 4\,\GeV.
 The precision of the measurements is in the range of $6\%$ to $20\%$, with the exception of the highest $\ptjet$ bins.
 Calculations at NLO QCD, corrected for hadronisation effects, provide a reasonable description of the double differential cross sections as functions of the jet transverse momentum \pt\ and the boson virtuality $Q^2$.

 New theoretical calculations in the threshold resummation formalism with 2-loop contributions give a good description of the data overall.

-New predictions in next-to-next-to-leading order in perturbative QCD improve the descriptions of the inclusive jet and dijet cross sections compared to NLO predictions, and give an overall good description of the new data at low $Q^2$.
-At high $\ptjet$, in particular when extending the comparisons to previously published H1 data at high $Q^2$, discrepancies to the data emerge.
+New predictions in next-to-next-to-leading order in perturbative QCD improve the descriptions of the inclusive jet and dijet cross sections compared to NLO predictions, and give an overall good description of the new data at low and high $Q^2$.
 However, at high $\ptjet$ the predictions also depend significantly on the PDF set used.
 The H1 jet data thus may be useful to further constrain PDF parametrisations.

 The strong coupling \asmz\ is determined from a fit of NLO predictions to the measured normalised jet cross sections as $ \alpha_s(M_Z) = 0.1172\,(4)_{\rm exp}\,(^{+53}_{-45})_{\rm th}$, which is consistent with other extractions and demonstrates the high experimental precision of the data.
 The running of $ \alpha_s$ with the scale $\mur$ is probed by the H1 data in the range $5 < \mur < 90\,\GeV$ and is found to be consistent with other data and with expectations.